FinDeckDao/findeck.io/README.md

 ### Install the dfx command line tools for managing ICP applications

-You man need to restart the terminal after running this command.
+You may need to restart the terminal after running this command.

 ```
 DFX_VERSION=0.16.1 sh -ci "$(curl -fsSL https://sdk.dfinity.org/install.sh)"